 2. Key stakeholders' internal policies and strategies

-This section of the assessment framework deals with the internal policies and strategies of the main key stakeholders regarding the participation of LGBTI+ persons in the political and electoral process.
+This section of the assessment framework deals with the internal policies and strategies of important stakeholders regarding the participation of LGBTI+ persons in the political and electoral process.

 2.1 LGBTI+ political leaders